XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/key-generation-methods/validation_create.md

 # validation_create
 [[Source]](https://github.com/XRPLF/rippled/blob/315a8b6b602798a4cff4d8e1911936011e12abdb/src/ripple/rpc/handlers/ValidationCreate.cpp "Source")

-Use the `validation_create` command to generate [cryptographic keys a `rippled` server can use to identify itself to the network](peer-protocol.html#node-key-pair).
-Similar to the [wallet_propose method][], this method only generates a set of keys in the proper format.
+Use the `validation_create` command to generate [cryptographic keys a `rippled` server can use to identify itself to the network](../../../../concepts/networks-and-servers/peer-protocol.md#node-key-pair).
+Similar to the [wallet_propose method](wallet_propose.md), this method only generates a set of keys in the proper format.
 It does not any makes changes to the XRP Ledger data or server configuration.

-_The `validation_create` method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users._
+_The `validation_create` method is an [admin method](../index.md) that cannot be run by unprivileged users._

-You can configure your server to use the generated key pair to sign validations (validation key pair) or regular peer-to-peer communications ([node key pair](peer-protocol.html#node-key-pair)).
+You can configure your server to use the generated key pair to sign validations (validation key pair) or regular peer-to-peer communications ([node key pair](../../../../concepts/networks-and-servers/peer-protocol.md#node-key-pair)).

 **Tip:** For configuring a robust validator, you should use the `validator-keys` tool (included in the `rippled` RPM) to generate validator tokens (which can be rotated) with an offline master key.
 For more information, see [Validator Setup](run-rippled-as-a-validator.html#3-enable-validation-on-your-rippled-server).